Why Moderation Is the Genesis of Decadence

-The reason why I liked chocolate and sugar was that it made me feel good, it gave me good feelings and sensations and I didn’t see why I’d stop consuming products that made me feel good.
+The reason why I liked chocolate and sugar si much was because it made me feel good.
+It gave me good feelings and sensations and I didn’t see why I’d stop consuming products that made me feel good.

 Isn’t feeling good the ultimate purpose of life?
 Since the amount of Nesquik was proportional to the good feeling I’d get, one spoon in my cereal quickly became two, which became three, which became four.

 Similarly, one bowl of Nesquik-topped cereal became two, which became three, sometimes four.